Who is i2S for?

-Integration and Implementation Sciences (I2S) aims to provide a common identity for all those who answered 'yes' to the questions above.
-It is particularly focused on researchers developing tools for tackling complex real-world problems, regardless of the problem domain.
+Integration and Implementation Sciences (i2S) aims to provide a common identity for all those who answered 'yes' to any of the questions above.
+It is particularly focused on researchers developing tools for tackling any type of complex societal and environmental problems, who fall into two categories:

-One is to improve the quality of our work, making it possible to:
+One is to improve the quality of our work, in order to:

-- apply the most suitable concepts and methods when tackling complex real-world problems
+- employ the most suitable concepts and methods when tackling complex societal and environmental problems

 The second reason is to improve our political clout, especially to ensure that:

-- research tackling complex social and environmental issues, including research focused on developing better concepts and methods, gets a fair share of research funding
+- a fair share of research funding goes to research tackling complex societal and environmental issues, including research focused on developing better concepts and methods

-- mechanisms are in place to enable such research to be appropriately assessed (eg., through peer-review), so that the best research is funded
+- mechanisms are in place to enable such research to be adequately recognised and assessed, including through review by peers experienced in the same kinds of research

-- universities and other research organisations adequately support research and education on complex real-world problems
+- universities and related organisations adequately support research and education on complex real-world problems

-- researchers tackling complex social and environmental problems are not disdvantaged in job application, tenure and promotion processes.
+- researchers tackling complex societal and environmental problems are not disadvantaged in job application, tenure and promotion processes.

 - Twitter @GabrieleBammer and #I2Sresources